We may earn a commission when you buy through links in our articles. Learn more.

 Best curved gaming monitors - a Samsung and MSI monitor against a bright background

-What is the best curved monitor for gaming?
+What is the best curved gaming monitor?
 When you want total immersion in a computer game, it’s hard to stress just how much curves matter.
-We’ve picked a selection sweeping screens that reside rightfully in the sweet spot for every type of gamer, whether you’re after a big-screen experience or a budget panel.
+We’ve picked a selection of sweeping screens that reside rightfully in the sweet spot for every type of gamer, whether you’re after a big-screen experience or a budget panel.

 Why you can trust our advice ✔ At PCGamesN, our experts spend hours testing hardware and reviewing games and VPNs.
 We share honest, unbiased opinions to help you buy the best.
 Find out how we test.